viewsetting/qiubaiying.github.io/_posts/2018-11-2-Longest-Increasing-SubsequenceFrom-ns-square-to-nlogn.md

 # $N\log N$ Implement

 Considering a case that two LIS that share the same length, which should be more potential to be the LIS of the whole seq?
 U can guess that it must be the one which ended with the smaller number.
 Because in this situation,it does not matter if a number with smaller value appears later than a previous larger one.
 Only value of the node is the key to construct an increasing sequence.
 Therefore we can use another list or array $dp_i$, which means the end number of the LIS whose size is $i$ .
 We can simply scan the original seq $a$,then if $a_i$ is larger than the latest largest $dp_k$ ,update $dp_{k+1}$ as $a_i$  .
-If not, use binary search to find a $dp_J$ that is the smallest one larger than $a_i$, replace it as $a_i$.
+If not, use binary search to find a $dp_J$ that is the smallest one larger than $a_i$, replace it with $a_i$.

 ```python
 import bisect